High School Programs

-The RMCAD Pre-College program provides an opportunity for upcoming high school students to pursue creative outlets during their summer months.
-The Pre-College program has two tracks.
+RMCAD's Summer Programs provide an opportunity for upcoming high school students to pursue creative outlets during their summer months.
+We offer two summer program options.
 The first is a non-credit, weeklong intensive summer camp experience that is open to all high school students.
 The second is a four-week, pre-college, credit-bearing track for high school juniors and seniors.

 Summer Art Camps, June 23-July 18 RMCAD’s Summer Camp provides weeklong, non-credit classes in different art topics.
 Summer Camp offers two sessions, held from 9:00am-4:00pm daily.
 Participants can sample majors, expand their artistic skills, develop their portfolio and get a taste of what college life can be like for a serious art student.
 Summer Camp courses are available to high school students at any level of their art education, including those who will start their freshman year of college in Fall 2015.